F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Rachita Goel- Thanks Henry for giving me the opportunity to be on this webinar.

 Vaibhav Henry- Great!
 All right!
-So, before we dive in, I would ask a quick comment or we can call it the initial remarks from our speakers on F3 analysis just to set up the stage.
-So, let’s start with Arsh.
+Before we dive in, I would ask a quick comment or we can call it the initial remarks from our speakers on F3 analysis just to set up the stage.
+Let’s start with Arsh.

 Rachita Goel- Thanks Henry!
 Now, taking further the conversation from which Arsh left, I would like to comment on the output of F3 analysis.
 So, the output of F3 analysis is very fruitful and it yields vital information on the patents that are Fundamental, Future or Fringe.